ocornut/imgui/docs/README.md

 Result:
 <br>![sample code output](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v180/code_sample_04_color.gif)

 Dear ImGui allows you to **create elaborate tools** as well as very short-lived ones.
-On the extreme side of short-livedness: using the Edit&Continue (hot code reload) feature of modern compilers you can add a few widgets to tweaks variables while your application is running, and remove the code a minute later!
+On the extreme side of short-livedness: using the Edit&Continue (hot code reload) feature of modern compilers you can add a few widgets to tweak variables while your application is running, and remove the code a minute later!
 Dear ImGui is not just for tweaking values.
 You can use it to trace a running algorithm by just emitting text commands.
 You can use it along with your own reflection data to browse your dataset live.
-You can use it to expose the internals of a subsystem in your engine, to create a logger, an inspection tool, a profiler, a debugger, an entire game making editor/framework, etc.
+You can use it to expose the internals of a subsystem in your engine, to create a logger, an inspection tool, a profiler, a debugger, an entire game-making editor/framework, etc.

 ### How it works

 Check out the Wiki's [About the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) section if you want to understand the core principles behind the IMGUI paradigm.
-An IMGUI tries to minimize superfluous state duplication, state synchronization and state retention from the user's point of view.
-It is less error-prone (less code and less bugs) than traditional retained-mode interfaces, and lends itself to create dynamic user interfaces.
+An IMGUI tries to minimize superfluous state duplication, state synchronization, and state retention from the user's point of view.
+It is less error-prone (less code and fewer bugs) than traditional retained-mode interfaces, and lends itself to creating dynamic user interfaces.

 Dear ImGui outputs vertex buffers and command lists that you can easily render in your application.
 The number of draw calls and state changes required to render them is fairly small.
 Because Dear ImGui doesn't know or touch graphics state directly, you can call its functions  anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
 Refer to the sample applications in the examples/ folder for instructions on how to integrate Dear ImGui with your existing codebase.

-_A common misunderstanding is to mistake immediate mode gui for immediate mode rendering, which usually implies hammering your driver/GPU with a bunch of inefficient draw calls and state changes as the gui functions are called.
+_A common misunderstanding is to mistake immediate mode GUI for immediate mode rendering, which usually implies hammering your driver/GPU with a bunch of inefficient draw calls and state changes as the GUI functions are called.
 This is NOT what Dear ImGui does.
 Dear ImGui outputs vertex buffers and a small list of draw calls batches.
 It never touches your GPU directly.
 The draw call batches are decently optimal and you can render them later, in your app or even remotely._

 ### Releases & Changelogs